bikathi/design-patterns/01-creational-patterns/01-factory-method/05-relations-with-other-patterns.md

 - Many software designs begin with Factory Method, as it is less complicated and more customizable via subclasses.
-It then later on moves to more complex but flexible patterns like AbstractFactory, Prototype or Builder,
+It then later on moves to more complex but flexible patterns like AbstractFactory, Prototype or Builder.
 - AbstractFactory classes are often based on a set of Factory methods but you can also use Prototype to compose the methods on these classes.
 - You can use FactoryMethod along with Iterator to let collection subclasses return different types of iterators that are